JoonasK1/moviedb/README.md

 ﻿# moviedb
 Project made by Joonas Karling

-Movie and show seach from OMDB API
+Movie and show search from OMDB API
 I would give myself good grade because it meets the requirements